laboon/ebook/text/40_unit_testing.md

 Pure functions are much easier to test, because passing in the same values will always return the same value, and it's easy to test for input and output with standard unit test procedures.

 This does not mean that impure functions are bad!
-As we've seen, they're absolutely necessary (or, at least, you need some clever way around them, like monads in Haskell) if you
+As we've seen, they're absolutely necessary (or, at least, you need some clever way around them, like monads in Haskell) if you want to do anything other than make your processor warm.
+After all, printing anything to the screen is technically a side effect.
+However, by keeping as many functions pure as possible, and limiting impure functions to certain areas, you will make testing the system much easier.
+I like to think of it as "quarantining" the impure functions so that I know where difficulties in testing will lie.

+#### Test Doubles

 #### Verification